jibitters/notifier/README.md

  - Protocol Buffer Compiler: All published messages should be serialized with [Protobuf](https://developers.google.com/protocol-buffers).

 #### Building from Source
-Notifier is typical maven based project, so you can simply use the bundled maven wrapper to build the application.
+Notifier is a typical maven based project, so you can simply use the bundled maven wrapper to build the application.
 In order to do so:
  - First make sure you've installed a decent JVM version.
  - Install the Protobuf compiler.
  - If you're planning to run it, you would need a Nats instance, too.